This electric vehicle is no longer for sale

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Volvo V60 D5 AWD was available from January 2016 until April 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Volvo V60 D5 AWD.

-The Volvo V60 D5 AWD has a Recommend Retail Price (RRP) of £38,500 and an On The Road Price (OTR) of £39,105.
+The Volvo V60 D5 AWD had a Recommend Retail Price (RRP) of £38,500 and an On The Road Price (OTR) of £39,105.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Volvo V60 D5 AWD is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Volvo V60 D5 AWD was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Volvo V60 D5 AWD is £36,605.

 Drivetrain and Performance